 Certain foreign judgments covered by the Reciprocal Enforcement of Judgments Act are enforceable through simple registration.
-It has to be from one of the specified countries including the British Isles, other countries of the Caribbean, and New South Wales in Australia.
-Foreign money judgments not covered by the Act are enforced by simple debt claim often determined summarily.
+It has to be from one of the specified countries, which include the UK, Ireland, other countries of the Caribbean, and New South Wales in Australia.
+Foreign money judgments not covered by the Act are enforced by simple debt claims often determined summarily.
 Non-money foreign judgments can be enforced (where relevant jurisdiction exists over the defendant and the claim is one recognised in the BVI) through commencement of a mirror claim relying on issue estoppel to preclude further defence.
-Issues of public policy and rule of law are relevant to enforcement of a foreign judgment.
+Issues of public policy and rule of law are relevant to the enforcement of a foreign judgment.

 Levels of Appeal or Review to a Litigation

-Decisions of the High Court are appealed to the ECSC Court of Appeal, an itinerant court, travelling to each of its Members States and Territories, sitting at various dates throughout the year to hear appeals from the High Courts.
-The circumstances in which you can appeal are outlined below.
+Decisions of the High Court are appealed to the ECSC Court of Appeal, an itinerant court, travelling to each of its members’ states and territories, sitting at various dates throughout the year to hear appeals from the High Courts.
+The circumstances in which appeal is possible are outlined below.

 The Chief Justice of the Court of Appeal may delegate certain decisions to a master or the Chief Registrar of the Court of Appeal.
 Such decisions are subject to the review of a single judge of the Court of Appeal.
-Further, certain decisions may be made by a single Judge of the Court of Appeal.
-Any order, directions or decision given by a single Judge may be varied, discharged or revoked by two judges of the Court of Appeal (in practice, such applications to vary, discharge or revoke are heard by a full Court of three judges).
+Furthermore, certain decisions may be made by a single judge of the Court of Appeal.
+Any order, directions or decision given by a single judge may be varied, discharged or revoked by two judges of the Court of Appeal (in practice, such applications to vary, discharge or revoke are heard by a full Court of three judges).